bwiggs/Saucier/README.md

 	$ java -jar Saucier.jar [USERNAME] [PASSWORD]

+# Building the JAR

+Run the handy dandy ANT script.
+	$ ant build/build.xml

+Also available in the downloads section if you don't want to DIY.

 # Notes

 Saucier will block the calling thread until a connection is successfully started.